 Stirling Ultracold has a range of options that will meet your needs and budget, but the upright SU780XLE ULT will maximize storage capacity with minimal energy and floor space requirements.
 When compared to standard compressor based ultra-low freezers, it uses 70-75% less energy and helps to save on electrical and HVAC costs.
 In addition, this model uses EPA SNAP-approved 100% natural refrigerants and has the largest cu ft/m storage capacity per sq ft/m of floor space.

 Interested in our laboratory chest freezer?
-Additional information can be found here.
+Learn more about our SU780XLE model.